Robust discrete complex analysis: A toolbox: Introduction

 \subsection{Organization of the paper}

-In {\bf Section~\ref{Sect:NotationAndPreliminaries}} we formulate assumptions (a)--(d) on the embedding $\G\subset\C$ (Sect.~\ref{SubSect:GraphAssumptions}), fix the notation for discrete domains $\O$ (Sect.~\ref{SubSect:DiscreteDomains}), introduce the {partition functions} $\ZRWsign_\O$ of the simple random walk in $\O$ and discuss its relation to the standard notions of discrete harmonic measure and discrete Green's function (Sect.~\ref{SubSect:PartitionFctRW}).
-Further, in Sect.~\ref{SubSect:RandomWalkAssumptions} we formulate two crucial properties~\ref{PropertyS} and~\ref{PropertyT} of the random walk on $\G$ (namely, uniform estimates for hitting probabilities and expected exit times for discrete approximations of {Euclidean discs}).
-We also list several basic facts of the discrete potential theory (elliptic Harnack inequality, weak Beurling-type estimates, some uniform estimates for Green's functions) in Sect.~\ref{SubSect:BasicFacts}.
+In Section~\ref{Sect:NotationAndPreliminaries} we formulate assumptions (a)--(d) on the embedding $\G\subset\C$ (Section~\ref {SubSect:GraphAssumptions}), fix the notation for discrete domains $\O$ (Section~\ref{SubSect:DiscreteDomains}), introduce the {partition functions} $\ZRWsign_\O$ of the simple random walk in $\O$ and discuss its relation to the standard notions of discrete harmonic measure and discrete Green function (Section~\ref{SubSect:PartitionFctRW}).
+Further, in Section~\ref{SubSect:RandomWalkAssumptions} we formulate two crucial properties \ref{PropertyS} and \ref{PropertyT} of the random walk on $\G$ (namely, uniform estimates for hitting probabilities and expected exit times for discrete approximations of {Euclidean discs}).
+We also list several basic facts of the discrete potential theory (elliptic Harnack inequality, weak Beurling-type estimates, some uniform estimates for Green functions) in Section~\ref{SubSect:BasicFacts}.

-{\bf Section~\ref{Sect:Factorization}} is devoted to a uniform (up to multiplicative constants) \emph{factorization of the three-point partition function} $\ZRW\O a {[bc]_\O}$ via two-point functions $\ZRW\O ab$, $\ZRW\O ac$ and $\ZRW\O bc$.
+Section~\ref{Sect:Factorization} is devoted to a uniform (up to multiplicative constants) \emph{factorization of the three-point partition function} $\ZRW\O a {[bc]_\O}$ via two-point functions $\ZRW \O ab$, $\ZRW\O ac$ and $\ZRW\O bc$.
 Namely, we prove that (see {Theorem~\ref{Thm:Zfact}})

 uniformly over all configurations $(\O;a,b,c)$.
 This is the {cornerstone} of our paper and the only one place where we involve some geometric considerations in the proofs.